-Data from 2018 included in Scotland's Marine Assessment44 shows that there were 826 outfalls from Waste Water Treatment (public and private combined) sources, 214 outfalls from industrial activities (small) and 76 outfalls from industrial activities (large) in 2018 to the marine environment.
-Some of these outfalls discharge into the freshwater environment and eventually reach the marine environment.
+Data from 2018 included in Scotland's Marine Assessment44 shows that there were 826 outfalls from Waste Water Treatment (public and private combined) sources, 214 outfalls from industrial activities (small) and 76 outfalls from industrial activities (large) in 2018 which affected the marine environment.
+Some of these spills will have originated in the freshwater environment and eventually reach the marine environment.